equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 ## 2024

+### 2024-07-10 Custom batch status in Radix scheduled jobs
+Radix now supports an optional custom rules defining a [batch status](/radix-config/index.md#batchstatusrules) by batch job statuses.
+If rules are not set or none of them matching, the base (previously defined) rules are applied.

 ### 2024-06-06 Support for advanced horizontal scaling (KEDA)
 We have released initial support for KEDA Triggers, to enable scaling of pods based on messages in a Azure Service Bus, or based on a CRON Schedule, as well as resource metrics as before (CPU/Memory).
 If you are using a non-resource trigger, we also support scaling to 0 replicas!
 See  [radixconfig.yaml](/radix-config/index.md#horizontalscaling) for more details.